The Zoo That Could Teach

 But there’s one special species that finds its way in;

 They arrive on buses and depart on wings;

 Every child should have the opportunity to spend a day at the Detroit Zoo.
 Our Day at the Zoo program brings science education and inspirational wildlife experiences to local underserved children.
 Each year, the generosity of our community helps provide field trips to more than 4,000 students in low-income schools, free of charge.
 The Zoo’s education staff works with teachers to plan a visit that sparks their students’ imaginations, enhances the classroom curriculum and helps develop a love of animals and an appreciation of nature.

-The Detroit Zoological Society’s Education Department works closely with school districts in Oakland, Macomb and Wayne counties – including Detroit Public Schools, Warren Consolidated Schools, Utica Community Schools and Waterford School District – to collaborate on immersive science programs that complement the classroom curriculum.
+The Detroit Zoological Society’s Education Department works closely with school districts in Oakland, Macomb and Wayne counties – including Detroit Public Schools Community District, Warren Consolidated Schools and Waterford School District – to collaborate on immersive science programs that complement the classroom curriculum.
 These district partnerships combine in-class learning with hands-on experiences at the Detroit Zoo, bringing science to life and creating a lasting impact on the students.
 The programs build science processing skills, expand growing vocabularies, and generate excitement for wildlife.

 Humane Education/Children’s Village

 Helping people help animals.
 The Berman Academy for Humane Education is the only one of its kind in any zoo, and is the foundation on which all of the DZS’s education initiatives and activities are developed.